moibrahemm/moibrahemm/README.md

 - Clean and minimal UI

 💡 **Key learnings:**
-API integration with Dio, state management using Cubit (BLoC), responsive design with custom extensions, weather-based UI logic
+API integration with Dio, state management using Cubit (BLoC), responsive design with custom extensions, and weather-based UI logic

 ---